homsim/poglibrary/Backend/db_conn/README.md

 # ToDo

 - [ ] How to neatly populate the `author_book` JoinTable?
 - [ ] Use naming conventions for the DB fields
-- [ ] Add endpoint for the addition of a book via isbn: OpenLibraryAPI
+- [X] (Add endpoint for the) addition of a book via isbn: OpenLibraryAPI
+- [ ] Set response codes: isbn not found in OpenLibrary